charlax/engineering-management/README.md

 - [The code quality pyramid](https://www.fabianzeindl.com/posts/the-codequality-pyramid)
 - [Time for a Code-Yellow?: A Blunt Instrument That Works](https://nilam.ca/2024/11/02/time-for-a-code-yellow-a-blunt-instrument-that-works/)
 - [We stopped roadmap work for a week and fixed 189 bugs](https://lalitm.com/fixits-are-good-for-the-soul/) (about fixit weeks)
+- [Andon (manufacturing)](https://en.wikipedia.org/wiki/Andon_(manufacturing)): "The alert can be activated manually by a worker using a pullcord or button or may be activated automatically by the production equipment itself.
+The system may include a means to pause production so the issue can be corrected."

 ### Release management